ideo/omi-boilerplates/vue-firebase-app/README.md

 npm run build --report
 ```

+# Firebase
+You need to do a few things to get firebase setup.
+1. Create a firebase account
+2. get your web credtions from the dashboard, set your var in `.env`.
+3. Under authentication / sign-in-methods enable google.
+If you are depoying to Heroku you need to add that domain to the OAuth redirect domains list.

+When a user first logs in a profile is create with this structure.

+`/{app-name}/development/users/{id}`

 # Deploy to Heroku
 App is ready for Heroku deployment.
 All you need to do is set the `Config Vars` in the settings section of Heroku.